-Following is the credit rating scale applicable for foreign banks, and government securities (aligned with S&P ratings):
+Following is the credit rating scale applicable for foreign banks, and government securities (aligned

-AAA - An obligor has extremely strong capacity to meet its financial commitments.

-AA - An obligor has very strong capacity to meet its financial commitments.
-It differs from the highest-rated obligors at a minimal degree.

-A - An obligor has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
+- AAA An obligor has extremely strong capacity to meet its financial commitments. - AA An obligor has very strong capacity to meet its financial commitments.
+It differs from the highest-rated obligors at a minimal degree. - A An obligor has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.